brocaar/chirpstack-application-server/docs/content/integrate/sending-receiving/mqtt.md

 `.../node/...`.
 Please refer to the `application_server.integration.mqtt` [configuration]({{<ref "install/config.md">}}) for the correct topic.

-**Note:** the application ID and DevEUI of the node will be taken from the topic.
+**Note:** the application ID and DevEUI of the device will be taken from the topic.

 Example payload: